Dhuruvangal Pathinaaru: Plot

 Deepak visits the crime scene and meets the new police officer, Gautham.
 Gautham follows his instinct and mentions those young men.
-They go to investigate them and act suspiciously.
+They go to investigate them.
 After finding nothing, they return to the office.
 While on their way, they get a call informing them of another incident.
 They go there to find that Shruti is missing and there are bloodstains in her bedroom.
-Her friend Vaishnavi was the one to identify this.
-Later, Deepak gets a call saying that the previous day's evening, Shruti had filed a complained against someone called Mano.
+Her friend Vaishnavi identified this.
+Later, Deepak gets a call that the previous day Shruti had filed a complaint against someone called Mano.
 Deepak recognizes the name as that of one of the young men and interrogates them.
-They tell of the incident that happened 10 days prior to missing of Shruti.
-The incident was - she unknowingly over speeds and nearly hits them.
+The incident was that she unintentionally sped her car and nearly hit them.
 The three young men also confess that after the incident, they have not met her.
-On further investigation in Shruti's apartment, it is revealed that the blood group is B+, which matches with Krish.
+On further investigation in Shruti's apartment, it is revealed that the blood group is B+, which matches with Krish's.

-Gautham investigates and identifies that Shruti had told the neighbor about a young man who is her fiancé.
-They decide that the fiancé might be Krish and decide to watch the young men as suspects.
+Gautham investigates and identifies that Shruti had told her neighbour about her fiancé.
+They decide that the fiancé might be Krish and decide to surveil the young men as suspects.
 As the day ends, Deepak decides to go home.
-His neighbor informs him about a young man who was waiting for him.
+His neighbour informs him about a young man who was waiting for him.
 Deepak had captured a camera from some kids.
-These kids were asked to meet him at his residence for getting back the camera.
-From the camera, Deepak sees that Vaishnavi has lied about arriving late to the house, while she was there earlier.
+From the camera, Deepak learns that Vaishnavi has lied about arriving late to the house.
 He also notices the car number from the video.
-Both Gautham and Deepak decide to check on Vaishnavi, but they realize that she is missing from her house.
-They go looking for her everywhere but she is not found.
+Both Gautham and Deepak decide to check on Vaishnavi, but they realise that she is missing from her house.
+She is nowhere to be found.
 She is then shown to be at the airport.
 Gautham and Deepak come to the conclusion that one among the young boys might have been the suspect and that Shruti would have given a complaint against the one whose name she would have confused with.
-After this conclusion, they see Mano (one among the three young boys) on the road on his way to the police station.
+After this conclusion, they see Mano on the road on his way to the police station.